⚡ Quick Answer

 Cons

-Avoid if: You need premium HDR performance, multiple HDMI/USB ports, or built‑in speakers.
+Avoid if: You need deep black levels, premium HDR performance, 4K resolution, or a ultra‑light desktop footprint.

 Pros